 But, the day I went to Hanoi changed everything.
 I realized that we differ so much in culture.
 Yes, it is the culture that makes you a foreigner to a place where people look exactly like you.

 Obviously, culture is what makes a city appealing.
 The city is full of office buildings but has no culture or tradition in it is dead.
 Without culture, it is just a place where people live to make money.

 Culture makes people humans, and it instills value in the lives of everyone that has it.
-It is why millions of tourists flock to Hanoi; to adore the culture and heritage that lives in the Vietnamese people.
+Millions of tourists flock to Hanoi; to adore the culture and heritage that lives in the Vietnamese people.
 It is the treasure that vibrantly stays in the streets of their city!

 Vietnamese culture enticed me so much during my stay in Hanoi.
 As a traveler, a part of my calling is to share the exhilaration I felt during my travels.
 Therefore, I will guide you on how you can enjoy your stay in Vietnam too.